carizam/playwright-yum-brands/README.md

 # **Playwright Automation Suite for Yum Brands**

-This repository contains an end-to-end automation testing framework for Yum Brands' web applications.
+This repository contains an end-to-end automation testing framework for Yum!
+Brands web applications.
 Built with **Playwright**, **TypeScript**, and **Cucumber**, this project showcases a modern and scalable approach to quality assurance through automation.

 ## **Technologies Used**